 The free version of Mentimeter provides unlimited audience, unlimited presentations, up to 2 question slides and up to 5 quiz slides.

 Poll Everywhere is a tool to capture student feedback in both in-person and online settings, through live online polling, surveys, Q&As, quizzes, word clouds, and more.

 Visualize feedback in real time with a variety of activities.
 Download the Poll Everywhere app for PowerPoint, Keynote, or Google Slides and add polls to your existing presentation decks in just a few clicks.

 The free version of Poll Everywhere allows you to create unlimited questions for up to 25 students at once, support center, FAQ, and Webinar tutorials.To attend an upcoming webinar or workshop please visit our Events page to register

 Jamboard allows you to sketch your ideas whiteboard-style while benefiting from the access and connectivity of an interactive canvas, on mobile, or right from your web browser.
 Drop images, add notes, and pull assets directly from the web while collaborating with team members from anywhere.

 Jamboard is available to all UIC instructors and students using their Google Workspace account (previously known as UIC G Suite account).
 Learn more about creating a Google Workspace for a free UIC Jamboard account.

 Miro is a fast and simple-to-use online whiteboard built to help people collaborate with others any time, anywhere.

 Miro is available to all UIC instructors and students using their Microsoft Office 365 account.
-The free version includes 3 editable boards, anonymous board viewers, pre-made templates, core integrations, and basic attention management.
+The free version of Miro includes 3 editable boards, anonymous board viewers, pre-made templates, core integrations, and basic attention management.